chengsun/st-forth/README.md

 * sim.cpp is a robot arm simulator and visualiser

 The other stuff are support files or libraries that ST have supplied us with

+---
+Developed for very Specific hardware, do not expect this to work with many commercial forth controlled servos (Not that many exist anywho).